 The reason is that it may become an issue when it comes to owning full intellectual property rights.
 In like manner, make sure your contract has a special clause that states that you own the copyright of the software solution after completion.

 Whatever your reason for outsourcing software development, you are still going to be a decision-maker and the main stakeholder of the project.
 Therefore, a lot depends on you.
 You have to weigh if the technical skills you are paying for are well balanced against your business goals.

 If your initial reason for outsourcing is the total absence of a software development team, and you lack a sound knowledge of IT, then you need a “technical guy”.

-This tech-savvy person will be your advisor.
-Advantageously, he will monitor the project better, seeing through those technical details that seem foggy to you.
-Majorly, he will scrutinize the quality of service and product when you are not able to do that.
-On the other hand, there will be no need for such a person if you are working with a trusted partner.
+This tech-savvy person will be your advisor to monitor the project better, seeing through those technical details that seem foggy to you.
+Majorly, this person will scrutinize the quality of service and product when you are not able to do that.
+On the other hand, there will be no need for such a role if you are working with a trusted partner.